QGasSP/ggia/doc/README.md

 Just initial template to create this folder.
-All documentation shoudl go under here.
+All documentation should go under here.